Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Mississippi State's games have gone over 47 points in six of seven chances this season.

-- The combined points per game average of the two teams, 56, is nine points above Saturday's over/under.
+- In 85.7% of Mississippi State's games this season (6/7), the teams combined to score more than Saturday's over/under of 47.

-- These two squads combine to allow 45 points per game, two fewer than this contest's over/under.
+- The two teams combine to score 56 points per game, nine more than the over/under in this contest.

 - Wildcats games this season feature an average total of 51.4 points, a number 4.4 points higher than Saturday's over/under.